I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 because the cane will be thicker

-and strong enough to support a new bloom
+and better able to support a new bloom

 Rose Leaflets